-My first professor at the University of Florida was Michael Ganon, AKA “The Grinch who stole thanksgiving.”
-He received that nickname in 1985, when he told a newspaper reporter who was looking for a new angle on thanksgiving that “by the time the settlers in Plymouth sat down for their first thanksgiving feast, St. Augustine was up for urban renewal.”
+My first professor at the University of Florida was Michael Gannon, AKA “The Grinch who stole thanksgiving.”
+It’s hard to reconcile the image of a “grinch” with such a distinguished professor who delighted his classes with his amazing ability to bring history to life, but the story of the nickname is actually a very cute one.
+He received it in 1985, when he told a newspaper reporter who was looking for a new angle on thanksgiving that “by the time the settlers in Plymouth sat down for their first thanksgiving feast, St. Augustine was up for urban renewal.”

 In his book The Cross in the Sand Professor Gannon describes the Thanksgiving feast that took place on Sept.
 8, 1565.
 A full 55 years earlier!
 At the time, Don Pedro Menendez de Aviles came ashore on to St. Augustine and held the first mass of thanksgiving, which was followed by a feast in which 800 Catholic colonists and the Timucua (the natives living in Florida at the time) attended together.